 Graduate students planning on studying or conducting research outside of California can petition for In Absentia Registration to receive a reduction of one-half of the campus registration fees.
 For more information see petitions on the Academics page.

 Name changes should be reported to the Registrar’s Office.
-Graduate students are urged to maintain their own mailing, permanent, and email address listings online using MyUCLA.
-Changes can also be made and revised documents can be obtained at 1113 Murphy Hall and at most student service offices in Murphy Hall.
+Graduate students are urged to maintain their mailing, permanent, and email address listings online using MyUCLA.
+Changes can also be made, and revised documents can be obtained at 1113 Murphy Hall and most student service offices in Murphy Hall.

 Graduate degree requirements are outlined in Program Requirements for Graduate Degrees at UCLA.
-While most of these requirements are quite specific and graduate students are usually held to them, in some instances there may be room to accommodate special academic needs via petition.
+While most of these requirements are pretty specific and graduate students are usually held to them, in some instances, there may be room to accommodate special academic needs via petition.
 For specific details, graduate students should consult the department or program.

-A university minimum grade point average of 3.0 is required to remain in good academic standing and a 3.0 average is required in all courses to be applied toward a graduate degree.
+A university minimum grade point average of 3.0 is required to remain in good academic standing, and a 3.0 average is required in all courses taken toward a graduate degree.
 Some departments have more stringent requirements, and the graduate student should consult the department regarding academic standards.
 Also, departments and programs often list specific timeline expectations for completion of degree requirements under “Time to Degree” in Program Requirements for Graduate Degrees at UCLA.